-This documentation describes ECS Service Broker for Pivotal Cloud Foundry (PCF).
+This documentation describes ECS Service Broker for Pivotal Platform.

-ECS Service Broker for PCF registers a service broker on PCF and exposes its service plans on the Marketplace.
+ECS Service Broker for Pivotal Platform registers a service broker on Pivotal Platform and exposes its service plans on the Marketplace.
 Developers can provision buckets by creating instances of service plans using Apps Manager or the cf Command Line Interface (CLI) tool.

-ECS Service Broker for PCF lets you do the following:
+With ECS Service Broker for Pivotal Platform, you can do the following:

 - Create and delete object storage buckets.

 - Bind one or more Cloud Foundry apps to a bucket or namespace, with unique credentials and permissions for each app.

 - Support quota-enforced plans for buckets to limit the amount of capacity.

 - Support encryption and retention of namespaces.

 - Browse Cloud Foundry instance and binding metadata through an internal bucket.